bdougall/TranQuality/README.md

 ## Dataset Creation <a name="dataset-creation"></a>
 #### `paraphrase_wo_pb_dataset_creation.ipynb`

-Concatenates the Hindi, Tamil, and Malayalam training datasets from the Amrita paraphrase corpus to form 1 training data set, shuffling the training data so that multiple languages are present in each trainng batch.
+Concatenates the Hindi, Tamil, and Malayalam training datasets from the Amrita paraphrase corpus to form 1 training data set, shuffling the training data so that multiple languages are present in each training batch.
 Randomly split the records in each of the Hindi, Tamil, and Malayalam test datasets into half, uses half of each language's test data to form 1 validation dataset, and uses the other half of each language's test dataset for the test dataset used to test paraphrase model final performance.

 #### `paraphrase_w_pb_dataset_creation.ipynb`